seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **POSTHUMUS LEONATUS**
 Hark you, he swears; by Jupiter he swears.
-’Tis true:–nay, keep the ring–’tis true: I am sure
+'Tis true:--nay, keep the ring--'tis true: I am sure
 She would not lose it: her attendants are
-All sworn and honourable:–they induced to steal it!
+All sworn and honourable:--they induced to steal it!
-And by a stranger!–No, he hath enjoyed her:
+And by a stranger!--No, he hath enjoyed her:
 The cognizance of her incontinency
 Is this: she hath bought the name of whore
 thus dearly.